lizawilliamson050/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Write code that is easy to read, understand, and maintain.
 Complex code may seem impressive at first, but it often leads to bugs, confusion, and difficulties in future development.
 Remember, you write code not only for the computer but also for other developers who will interact with it.
 So, strive for clarity and conciseness in your programming."

 This quote, often attributed to Leonardo da Vinci, reminds us that in programming, as in many other fields, simplicity and clarity are key virtues.
 It's not about writing the most complex or intricate code, but about creating solutions that are effective, efficient, and easy to work with.

+# 2023-12-28
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By determining which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
+Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.